tudorscanner/slate/README.md

 You can now see the docs at ```http://localhost:4567```

-> Please note that if you are on a MAC with MacOS Sierra you will need to insure you have Ruby 2.2+ and the latest Middleman
+> Please note that if you are on a MAC with MacOS Sierra you will need to ensure you have Ruby 2.2+ and the latest Middleman

 ### Add an API endpoint to the docs